endeve/thornado/README.md

 </pre>

 # Activities, progress, and results
+## Apr 02 2024
+1. Flashx's evolution time is 857s on pvc04 while FlashX with reframe only runs in 405s on pvc02 Try to figure it out.
+  - With reframe script, we got "OpenMP thread stack size:       8 MB" while with my own script, it is 4 MB. `export OMP_STACKSIZE="8M"` helps to change it to 8 MB, but did not help the running time.
+  - run rfm_job.sh on pvc04, and the evolution time is good, i.e., 383s. so computint node is not the problem.
+  - run local compiled flashx with rfm_job.sh, the eveloution time is good, i.e. around 383s.
+  - run local compiled flashx with buildRun.sh, the evolution is is bad.
+  - change the run command line to include gpu_wrapper.sh, did not effect evolution time
+  - unset LIBOMPTARGET_LEVEL_ZERO_USE_IMMEDIATE_COMMAND_LIST, evolution time reduced to 527s from 875s
+  - unset OMP_PROC_BIND and MPI_CVAR_ENABLE_GPU reduces the time to 384.6s, the same as the reframe run on pvc04 localdisk.
+  - testing MPI_CVAR_ENABLE_GPU effects by unset it only.
+It reduce the evolution time to 386s.
+So OMP_PROC_BIND does not have significant effect on running time.
+2. Change the script of flashx to reflect the above findings.
+3. Tried to run jobs on PVC16, and the Previously running GPU job is hanging for around 10 minutes at the beginning of the run. then "srun: Job 41023 step creation temporarily disabled, retrying (Requested nodes are busy)".

 ## Apr 01 2024
 1. num_teams fix is not in nightly 03.31. ifx -what of this nightly shows Intel(R) Fortran 24.0-1640, and run of teamSize.f90 gives